|Price||$15 - $1,306+ per month|

 - Difficult to Make Personal-Looking Emails — From my experience, personal-looking emails get the best delivery and open rates.
-Unlike ConvertKit, which can send emails that look exactly like personal emails, it's a little difficult to make emails look personal in ActiveCampaign.
+Unlike ConvertKit, which can send emails that look exactly like personal emails, it's not easy to make emails look personal in ActiveCampaign.

-- API Does Not Include Email Sends — If you are looking for third-party reporting, ActiveCampaign does not email send data via its API.
-This makes it difficult to get open rates outside of ActiveCampaign's own reporting.
-However, most services don't offer this option.
+- API Does Not Include Email Sends — ActiveCampaign does not email send data via its API, making it difficult to get open rates outside of ActiveCampaign's own reporting.
+That said, most services don't offer this option.

 - Landing Pages — ActiveCampaign recently introduced a landing page service.
-I know it's been a popular request, but for me, the designs are just ok.
+I know it's been a popular request, but for me, the designs are lacklustre.
 I would much rather use a third-party service or WordPress plugin to do the job.

 - Custom Domains in Highest Plan — ActiveCampaign provides custom domains only for their Enterprise plan.

 ActiveCampaign is a comprehensive SaaS product that combines email marketing, sales automation, and customer relationship management (CRM).
-In this review, I’ll cover the key features of ActiveCampaign that you absolutely need to know about.
+Here are the key ActiveCampaign features you need to know about.

 - Unlimited Emails — No limit to how many emails you can send per month with any plan.